-The Kilmichael Glassary rock art site has an interpretation board installed by Historic Environment Scotland and another close by installed by the Dalriada Project (a Heritage Lottery Fund funded landscape partnership scheme), both of which give information on the site and other monuments in the area to visitors.
+The Baluachraig rock art site has an interpretation board installed by Historic Environment Scotland.
+There is a car park in close proximity which was created by the Kilmartin Glen Project in the 1990's to access Baluachraig Cup and Ring Marked Rocks and the other monuments in this grouping.
+There is another interpretation board in this car park which was installed by the Dalriada Project (a Heritage Lottery Fund funded landscape partnership scheme).
+Both this, and the HES interpretation board give information on the site and other monuments in the area to visitors.